Ferns For Zone 8

 * Ostrich fern - Plant this fern in small groups, dappled light.

 * fiddlehead fern spiral shaped buds that unfurl.
 Plant in smaller spaces.

 * Maidenhair fern - Light, airy greenery mainly planted as an indoor plant

 * Japanese ferns - Assortment of unusual ferns varying in color

 * Sword fern - Spiky fern that is very showy.
 Suitable for planting in pots indoors.

 A Final Word on Planting

 These are some of the selections of ferns that you can order to plant.
 Bare root tubers are less than twenty percent the cost of potted ferns.
 The tubers store easily in a plastic sealed bag in a cold place.
 Dormant bare root fern tubers are known as rhizomes.
 Usually, they do best a season after they are planted.
 All ferns do well plant in semi- too shady areas.
 Knowing how to plant bare root ferns is not difficult.
 Start by planting tubers at least one inch below the top of the soil just like you are planting flower bulbs.
 Then add your tuber packing the soil securely over the top of it.
 Cover this with mulch or compost and leaves.
-Do add sphagnum peat moss to the soil to hold in moisture as ferns do not like to dry out between watering times.
+Do add sphagnum peat moss to the ground to hold in moisture as ferns do not like to dry out between watering times.
 Ferns are bug resistant naturally, so you do not need to worry about pests.
 Ferns are low maintenance and are a top pick for many situations.